MKujawa1/DataBase_Control/README.md

 # DataBase_Control
-Simple GUI in Python (Tkinter) to create, read and edit databases from sqlite - in progress
+Simple GUI in Python (Tkinter) to create, read and edit databases from sqlite

 **MAIN WINDOW** - place to create, read or edit database
 * Create / Read and Edit - button to create or read and edit database from file